-Temporomandibular disorder (TMD) is a problem impacting the ‘chewing’ muscles and the joints in between the lower jaw and the base of the skull.
+Temporomandibular Joint disorder (TMJ) is a problem impacting the ‘chewing’ muscles and the joints in between the lower jaw and the base of the skull.
 Medical professionals in some cases describe the condition as “myofascial pain disorder”.

-It’s been approximated that approximately 30% of grownups will experience TMD at some time in their lives.
+It’s been approximated that approximately 30% of adults will experience TMJ at some time in their lives.

 Nevertheless, these symptoms can substantially lower quality of life, and professional treatment may be needed if they’re severe.

 TMJ can cause:

 - clicking, popping or grating noises as you chew or move your mouth